dotb/SQLayout/README.md

 - the line wrapping mode,
 - the final font to be used.

-The following example will lay out a UILabel with 20px of padding on its top and left, with the best size to fit within a space of 100x800px
+The following example will lay out a UILabel with 20px of padding on its top and left, with the best size to fit within a space of 100x800px:

-    [SQLayout layoutView:&label relativeToView:parent
+    [SQLayout layoutView:LABEL relativeToView:parent
         placement:SQPlaceNone alignment:SQAlignTop | SQAlignLeft
-        withWidth:100 withHeight:800
+        withWidth:100 withHeight:100
         withPadding:SQPaddingMake(20, 20, 20, 20)];

-#TODO

-- Update Example

 #LICENSE (New-BSD)
 Copyright (c) 2014, Bradley Clayton (http://squarepolka.com).
 All rights reserved.